NUESTRA HISTORIA/OUR STORY

 HOW WE BEGAN

-Teatro Tariakuri is a nonprofit community arts organization established in Chicago in 2004.Teatro Tariakuri under the leadership of Karla Lopez Galvan-Raigoza Artistic Director has created a non-for-profit theatrical and cultural center in their three-year-old theater house located at 3117 W 63rd St. In the heart of Inglewood, Marquette Park and surrounding neighborhoods.
+Teatro Tariakuri was established by Karla Lopez Galvan, a Mexican/Peruvian American immigrant as a result of her personal struggles with acceptance in the artistic realm due to factors like her ethnicity and language barriers.
+With this, Teatro Tariakuri was created to provide a spotlight for underrepresented voices to express themselves, to be seen, and understood.
+For this reason, Teatro Tariakuri is established in the Southwest Chicago Lawn neighborhood and is dedicated to producing Spanish-language productions for Chicago’s Mexican American immigrant community.
+Tariakuri a non-for-profit theatrical and cultural center located at 3117 W 63rd St. In the heart of Inglewood, Marquette Park and surrounding neighborhoods.
 On July 14th, 2020, Tarakuri theatre officially became 501c3 and it could not have happened at a more crucial time.

 ABOUT US